Think about what your website does well.

-After you’ve been staring at the same website for years, it’s really easy to focus on everything that’s wrong with it.
-The hard part is taking a step back and analyzing the good and the bad before making big changes that can affect your business.
+After you’ve been staring at the same website for years, it’s easy to focus on everything that’s wrong with it.
+The hard part is taking a step back and analyzing the good with the bad before making changes that can negatively affect your business.

 How can your website be improved?

-Usually, you choose to redesign your website because you’re looking at all the glaring flaws of the existing site.
 Maybe it takes forever to load on your phone.
 Or it’s text heavy and there aren’t enough images.
-The colors hurt your eyes.
-Start making a list of reasons you want to redesign your website and then separate them into different categories.
+Start making a list of reasons you want to redesign your website and then separate them into categories.

-Most website problems fall into the following four buckets:
+Most website problems fall into the following four categories:

 - Design issues